 How to Harvest Cucumber Seeds for the Next Season

 How to Harvest Cucumber Seeds for the Next Season.
-Keep a few cucumbers in the plant after the harvesting time for a few weeks.
-After this point, these cucumbers are not good for eating but are great for harvesting cucumber seeds for the next year.
+Keep a few cucumbers in the plant after harvesting for a few weeks.
+After this point, these cucumbers are not good for eating but are great for harvesting cucumber seeds for the following year.

 If they are left a little longer on the plant and then harvested, their seeds can be used for planting the following year.